NixOS/rfcs/rfcs/0145-doc-strings.md

     - (-) The predefined section headers/keywords are very close to natural language and may accidentally be used.
         - (-) Syntax to start new sections does not follow conventions (e.g., `Example:`) In contrast JSdoc defines `@Example`; Markdown `# Example`; Doxygen `@example`; Haskell-Haddock `>>>`
     - (-) The content is implicitly rendered differently depending on predefined rules.
 Those rules need to be understood/feel natural.
-- (+) Is already quite established in /lib.
-- (+) Some usages outside of /lib indicate the process of adoption.
+- (+) Some usages outside of /lib directory indicate the process of adoption.
 - (-) Some multiline comments become doc-comments, but it is unclear which comments have such a property.

 </details>